 Additionally, medical providers may request resident to research drug information (DI).

 Resident will have opportunities for didactics with patients, medical staff, pharmacy interns and medical students in areas of diabetes management, anticoagulation and general pharmacy services.
 These educational experiences will be one-on-one and in groups of classroom setting.
+The program also provides a teaching certificate.

 January 5, 2018